-A robust thermal waste-to-energy facility is a cornerstone of most modern waste management systems.
+A robust thermal waste-to-energy facility is the cornerstone of most modern waste management systems.
 A waste-to-energy facility may generate a range of energy outputs: electricity, district heating, steam for industrial processes, desalinated seawater or district cooling.
 In this way, residual waste – i.e. waste that cannot be recycled in an economic or environmentally beneficial way – can become a resource by turning it into energy for the benefit of people, businesses, countries and the environment.

 A waste-to-energy facility can therefore be a valuable local source of secure, stable and climate-friendly energy.
 It will substitute fossil fuels and contribute to national energy self-sufficiency and will in many cases fully eliminate the need for landfilling.

-In Ramboll we have worked on waste-to-energy projects in 40 countries, providing consulting services for 145 new units and retrofits, with a combined operational capacity of more than 10 million tonnes a year.
+In Ramboll we have worked on waste-to-energy projects in 45 countries, providing consulting services for 155 new units and retrofits, with a combined operational capacity of more than 12 million tonnes a year.

 We assist our clients through all phases of the project – from idea to operation – and the combination of our experience and expertise means that we can provide no-learning-curve client support at every step of the project.

-We also offer a software program, BIOMA, with which it is possible to determine the fossil CO2 emission based on existing measurements.
+We also offer the software program, BIOMA, with which it is possible to determine the fossil CO2 emission based on existing measurements.
 In addition, BIOMA can be used for the supervision of the plant process.
-Read more about BIOMA here.

 Where communities have opted for the segregation of organic waste from businesses or households, the establishment of Anaerobic Digestion (AD) will normally be part of the waste management system.
 In recent years, organic waste has furthermore become a very important raw material for boosting biogas production from both manure and sewage sludge.
 Biogas can be used locally for the generation of electricity and heat or it can be upgraded for injection into the natural gas network and/or utilised as a transport fuel.